yl6/DataCanvas/README.md

 # DataCanvas
-a web app using Javascript and HTML which functions as an educational tool for programmers; will dynamically generate visualizations of data structures (e.g. linked lists) as users create and populate them
+An educational web tool, created by using SVG.JS and HTML/CSS, which dynamically generates visualizations of data structures (e.g. stack) as users create and populate them.